Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: More Practical Considerations

 \subsubsection{Do we need continual adaptation?}

-Another practical question raised by end-users is: once a model has been updated over several initial intervals and has sufficiently learned site-specific characteristics, will it generalize well enough to handle all future data without further fine-tuning?
-To empirically investigate this, we conduct a controlled study where adaptation is deliberately halted after a fixed number of intervals.
-Specifically, for camera traps with long deployment durations (spanning more than one year), the accumulated model is frozen at a specific interval and subsequently evaluated on all remaining future intervals.
-As demonstrated in \cref{tab:ckp2_4_last_split}, model accuracy generally improves as it is adapted on progressively more intervals.
-This trend clearly indicates that continually assimilating additional site-specific data over time yields compounding performance benefits.
-But our analysis also reveals that not all temporal updates are strictly necessary.
-Because certain intervals provide significantly richer adaptation signals than others, the marginal performance gain of updating fluctuates.
-This crucial observation motivates our next investigation: can we algorithmically determine \emph{when} an adaptation step is actually required?
+Another practical question raised by end-users is whether continual adaptation is necessary after a model has already been updated over several initial intervals.
+Once the model has learned site-specific characteristics, can it generalize to all future data without further fine-tuning?
+To investigate this question, we conduct a controlled study in which adaptation is deliberately halted after a fixed number of intervals.
+Specifically, for camera traps with long deployment durations spanning more than one year, we freeze the accumulated model at a specific interval and evaluate it on all remaining future intervals.
+As shown in \cref{tab:ckp2_4_last_split}, model accuracy generally improves as the model is adapted on more intervals.
+This trend indicates that continually incorporating additional site-specific data can provide cumulative performance gains.
+At the same time, the benefit of each update is not uniform: some intervals provide substantially richer adaptation signals than others, while others offer limited marginal improvement.
+This observation motivates our next question: can we determine \emph{when} an adaptation step is actually necessary?

-\subsubsection{When Should We Adapt?}
+\subsubsection{When should we adapt?}